Optimal projection to improve parametric importance sampling in high dimension: Main result and positioning of the paper

-(the effective dimension~$k$ is obtained by Algorithm~\ref{algo:choicek}, see Section~\ref{sub:choicek} below).
 As mentioned above, we assume in the first step of Algorithm~\ref{algo:ISprojopt} that we can sample according to $g^*$.
-Since $g^*$ is known up to a multiplicative constant, this is a reasonable assumption as classical techniques such as importance sampling with self-normalized weights or MCMC can be used in this case (see for instance \citet{ChanKroese_ImprovedCrossentropyMethod_2012,GraceEtAl_AutomatedStateDependentImportance_2014}).
-In this paper, this is done thanks to a basic rejection method that yields perfect samples, possibly at the price of a high computational cost.
-The primary goal of this paper is to understand whether the $\dd^*_i$'s are indeed good projection directions, see the discussion below, and so this computational cost is not taken into account.
+Since $g^*$ is known up to a multiplicative constant, this is a reasonable assumption as classical techniques such as importance sampling with self-normalized weights or Markov Chain Monte--Carlo (MCMC) can be applied in this case (see for instance \cite{ChanKroese_ImprovedCrossentropyMethod_2012, GraceEtAl_AutomatedStateDependentImportance_2014}).
+In this paper, we choose to apply a basic rejection method that yields perfect independent samples from $g^*$, possibly at the price of a high computational cost.
+As the primary goal of this paper is to understand whether the $\dd^*_i$'s are indeed good projection directions, this computational cost to generate from $g^*$ is not relevant for us and therefore not taken into account.
 Possible improvements to relax this assumption are discussed in the conclusion of the paper.